Why Detoxing at Home is Dangerous

 Lack of Professional Support

-Having a team of treatment professionals not only helps to provide comfort, but also education on the process and assistance with the inevitable withdrawals.
+Having a team of addiction treatment professionals not only helps to provide comfort, but also education on the process and assistance with the inevitable withdrawals.

 Failure to Manage Withdrawal Symptoms